Undergraduate Student Academic Integrity Policy

 - Expulsion: The student is informed in writing that they are being expelled from the University.
 The action is one of involuntary separation from the University.
 The relationship between the student and this University is permanently terminated.
 The student is not permitted on University property.
 There will be no refunding of fees.
 The assignment of grades shall be in accordance with University policy.
 The fact of the expulsion and the reason for it will be entered upon the student's official transcript and upon all copies thereof.
 A student who has been expelled for academic dishonesty will not be awarded a degree from West Chester University.

 - Restitution: Restitution may be imposed on students whose violation of these standards has involved monetary loss or damage.
 Restitution as imposed by the board will be regarded by the University as a financial obligation to the University.

 Hold on records: The University may withhold transcripts, grades, degrees, diplomas, or other official records pending the disposition of cases.

-- If the student has a record of past violations of the Student Academic Integrity Policy, that student is subject to additional sanctions based upon the fact that he/she has a prior record of dishonesty.
+- If the student has a record of past violations of the Student Academic Integrity Policy, that student is subject to additional sanctions based upon the fact that they have a prior record of dishonesty.
 After the board recommends the penalty for the case in question, the board will be provided with the student's past record, if any exists.
 The board shall review that record and consider imposing a more stringent penalty, to include any of the penalties listed above.

 - A written statement of the decision and relevant materials shall be placed in the student's academic file and sent to the student's academic advisor and department chair.
-In the absence of a student appeal, the recommended sanctions from the department and dean's level should be forwarded from the dean's office to the provost for action.
+In the absence of a student appeal, the recommended sanctions from the department and dean's level should be forwarded from the dean's office to the Provost for action.